33rd Airlie Beach Race Week 2021

 - For boats entered in Multi-Hull racing Class the Offshore Multi-Hull Rule (OMR) will apply.

-- For boats entered in the WETA 4.4 Trimaran class the class rules will apply.
+- For boats entered in the WETA 4.4 Trimaran and Formula 16 / Formula 18 Catamaran classes the relevant class rules will apply.

 2.2 Backstay pennants and regatta hull stickers may be provided by the organizers, and, if supplied shall be displayed by each competing boat throughout Airlie Beach Race Week 2021.